Tinkerforge/doc/en/source/Hardware/Bricks/Master_Brick.rst

 and therefore is ideally suited for applications where a many Bricklets are used.
 These can be directly controlled over the **USB** interface of the Master Brick.
-This way USB sensors, like temperature or humidity sensors, or USB actors, like relais, can be created according to your individual needs.
+This way USB sensors, like temperature or humidity sensors, or USB actors, like relays, can be created according to your individual needs.

 Secondly, the Master Brick can be used for communication purposes.
 When building a stack the lowermost Master Brick acts as the master of this stack